Electric scooters are gaining in popularity in Dallas, but what happens when a rider is hurt in an accident?

 Accidents involving electric scooters can occur for a variety of reasons, but the vast majority of these claims tend to involve a collision with a motor vehicle.
 The scooters provided by Bird Rides and LimeBike (Lime-S) are small and can be difficult to see, yet are often required by law to share the road with cars, buses, and commercial trucks.
 With a top speed of 15 mph, it’s not difficult to see how this could easily result in a serious accident.

 Auto-pedestrian accidents in Dallas frequently result in catastrophic injuries or wrongful death, and tragically, statistics show that many drivers will choose to flee the scene rather than stop and render aid.

-There are also cases where pedestrians were struck by scooters operating on sidewalks, and accidents blamed on faulty equipment such as a stuck accelerator or non-functioning brakes.
+There are also cases where riders fall due to uneven surfaces, pedestrians who were struck by scooters operating on sidewalks, and accidents blamed on faulty equipment such as a stuck accelerator or non-functioning brakes.

 When it comes to an accident involving a rental scooter in Dallas, determining liability can actually be quite complex.

 Bird and LimeBike both have $500,000 in liability coverage, but this likely only covers the victim if they can prove that the accident was caused by a malfunction or poor maintenance.
 According to the user agreement for Bird Bikes, riders are even required to file a police report within 24 hours if a personal injury occurs.

 Motorists who cause an accident should have applicable auto insurance policies, but what happens if they flee the scene, don’t have insurance, or their insurance company unfairly places the blame on you?
 In some cases, your own auto insurance policy may cover your damages (if you have uninsured motorist coverage) even though you were not driving at the time or even near your car.